Measuring Innovation Potential.

 - Knowledge (the things you already know and how you make use of this and learn).

-The Innovation Toolkit – the ONLY useful way to determine the Innovation capacity of your organisation
+The Innovation Potential Indicator – the ONLY useful way to determine the Innovation capacity of your organisation

 - Demonstrates your current capacity for Innovation